 Kate received a Bachelor’s degree from Georgia State University in June, 1980, and a J.D. from Emory University School of Law in May, 1983.
 She worked as an attorney at Georgia Legal Services and in private practice in Florida from June, 1983 through May, 1990.
 After staying home for a number of years with young children, Kate began working at the District and Circuit Courts in Calvert County from August 2002 through December, 2007.
 Along with other duties at the court, she assisted in developing a mediation program for CINA cases (Child in Need of Assistance).
 After leaving the courts, she started a private practice that included mediation and collaborative law, as well as volunteering as a community mediator and Board member.

 Kate came to the District Court ADR Office in January, 2010.
 She is the Regional ADR Program Director for Southern Maryland (Calvert, Charles and St. Mary’s Counties) and Anne Arundel County.
-She is involved in the MPME as the co-chair of the Self-Awareness Task Group, and represents that Task Group on the Mediator Excellence Council.
-She is also on the MSBA ADR Section Council (2012-2015).
+She is involved in the Maryland Program for Mediator Excellence as part of the Self-Awareness and Reflective Practice Section.

-Kate lives in Huntingtown, Maryland with her husband and son, and has two grown children, a daughter, Allison, and a son, Daniel.
+Kate lives in Huntingtown, Maryland with her husband, David.
+She has two grown children, a daughter, Allison, and a son, Daniel.
 She enjoys cooking, yoga, and traveling with her family.